lyl8213/Plate_Recognition-LPRnet/readme.md

 then:

-print 'train' for training
+input 'train' for training

-print 'test' for testing
+input 'test' for testing